2 women are killed at a church in Iowa, hours after a shooting near Milwaukee

 Hours earlier, at about 2:30 p.m., police said multiple shots were fired at the Graceland Cemetery in Racine, Iowa, about 30 miles south of Milwaukee.

-Ascension All Saints Hospital, which is next to the cemetery, has been treating victims, but has not said how many, according to The Associated Press.
+Ascension All Saints Hospital, which is next to the cemetery, was treating an unspecified number of victims, according to The Associated Press.

-It is still unknown how many fatalities or injuries resulted from the shooting, or if authorities have identified a suspect.
+The AP also reported that it was not immediately known if any suspects were in custody.

-During his nationally televised speech, Biden called for a ban on high-capacity magazines, background checks, red flag laws and a repeal of the immunity that protects gun manufacturers from legal liability if their weapons are used in violence.
+During his nationally televised speech on Thursday, Biden called for a ban on high-capacity magazines, background checks, red flag laws and a repeal of the immunity that protects gun manufacturers from legal liability if their weapons are used in violence.

 "There are too many other schools, too many other day places that have become killing fields, battlefields here in America," Biden said Thursday evening.
 "The issue we face is one of consciousness and common sense...
 I want to be very clear.
 This is not about taking away anyone's guns.
 It's not about vilifying gun owners."